esp233/esp233.github.io/_pages/about.md

 My affiliation and educational background
 ------
-Meanwhile, I am an incoming Research Fellow at the RMIT node of the Australian Research Council Centre of Excellence for Automated Decision-Making & Society.
+Meanwhile, I am an incoming Research Fellow at the RMIT node of the Australian Research Council Centre of Excellence for Automated Decision-Making & Society ([**ADM+S**](https://www.admscentre.org.au)).
 My work contributes to one of the Centre's [**signature project**](https://www.admscentre.org.au/language-and-cultural-diversity-in-adm-australia-in-the-asia-pacific/), which explores how automated decision-making systems and cultural and linguistic diversity are mutually reshaping each other across the Asia Pacific region.

 I earned my PhD in Interdisciplinary Information Studies from the University of Tokyo in 2024, where I also completed my master's degree.
 My supervisor is [**Jason G. Karlin**](https://jgkarlin.org), an expert in Japanese media cultures and gender norms.
 Prior to that, I received a B.A. in Journalism and Communication from Tsinghua University.
 Click [**here**](../assets/cv202410.pdf) for my academic CV.